jezza711/ucas-portal/PROJECT_SUMMARY.md

   - Updates email_last_sent_at timestamp

 ### ✅ Email Service
-- Resend integration for email delivery
+- SendGrid integration for email delivery
 - Graceful fallback when API key not configured
 - HTML and text email formats
 - Group-specific subjects and content